Sign Language Camp for Hearing Kids

-Mill Neck Foundation’s Sign Language Camp for Hearing Kids holds two week-long sessions in July for children ages 8 to 16 who want to learn American Sign Language.
-This year Session I will be held from July 8-12 and Session II will be held from July 15-19.
+Mill Neck Foundation’s Sign Language Camp for Hearing Kids holds two week-long sessions (Session 1 from July 25-29 and Session II from August 1-5) for children ages 8 to 16 who want to learn American Sign Language.

 Campers will get plenty of practice using their newly-acquired language from their daily interaction with Mill Neck’s Deaf students during games, storytelling and lunch breaks.
 This interaction with Deaf children, as well as with Deaf adults, is an important part of the Sign Camp experience, and often, many campers and Mill Neck students form friendships that extend beyond the summer.